ds-visualizer/ds-visualizer/content/TreeTraversals/code.md

 ### Post-Order Traversal:

-In this method we visit the left side, then right side then the parent.
+In this method we visit the left node, then right node then the parent.

 ```JAVA:postOrderTraversal.java